Geam/config_common/README.md

 - personnal stuff
 This repo is the global one

-## What did it provied ?
+## What did it provide ?
 - Some usefull alias
 - Basic configuration for zsh
-- Install script that help at school with the zfs change
+- Install script that help at school with zfs change

 ## How to use
 ### Clone it